 Lucy is an Operations Manager (Biology) at the University of York.
 Lucy actively supports technical staff in their technical careers.
 Lucy is a member of the IST and has also been appointed as a Specialist Advisor for the National Technician Development Centre.
 Lucy has been instrumental in aiding the IST in planning the IST Technical Conference, that will take place on 15th September 2021.

-Karen works as a Technical Development Manager at Sheffield Hallam University and actively supports technical colleagues as well as Apprenticeships.
-Karen is a Specialist Advisor at the National Technician Development Centre.
+Karen works as a Technical Development Manager at Sheffield Hallam University and actively supports technical colleagues.
+Karen has been part of the trailblazer group for the NTDC apprenticeship standard and is a member of the IST.

 Dr Caroline Jarrett